 Psalm 37:4 states, “Take great delight in the Lord, and He will grant you the wants of your heart.”
 Often, we interpret this verse to suggest that God will grant our requests.
 While this is true to some extent, it truly means that God will provide you with your heart’s true wishes.

-Therefore, God instilled the desire to share the gospel, encourage others, and provide a hand to those in need.
+Therefore, God instilled in us the desire to share the gospel, encourage others, and lend a hand to those in need.
+Paul wrote, “I am compelled to preach.
+Woe to me if I do not preach the gospel” (1 Corinthians 9:16).
 Often, a simple desire to do more for His Kingdom is the inspiration for entering the ministry.

 It may have begun as a passing notion, but it keeps expanding.
 You know you have the proper motivation when nothing can compare to your exhilaration.
 You have a reasonable basis for exalting and glorifying Him rather than furthering your interests.